· 3 min read

 • Register: Gentle on purpose, the herb keeping gentle from going blank

-Spread cream cheese flecked with finely cut chives right out to the edges of soft white bread, set a second slice on top, and that is the entire sandwich.
+Spread cream cheese flecked with finely cut chives right out to the edges of soft white bread, set a second slice on top, and that finishes it.
 There is no protein, no leaf, no second filling, which puts an unusual amount of weight on the spread itself.
-The cream cheese is both the flavour and the structure: laid firm and even, it seals the two slices against each other and waterproofs the crumb at the same time, a mortar that needs no separate butter underneath it.
-Against that near-blank field the chive is the single event, the only note set into an otherwise plain, rich surface, and it is doing the whole job of keeping a delicate sandwich from saying nothing at all.
+The cheese does two jobs at once.
+Laid firm and even, it seals the two slices against each other and waterproofs the crumb the way a thin coat of butter would elsewhere, so no separate butter is needed underneath.
+Against that near-blank, rich field the chive is the single note set into the surface, doing the whole job of keeping a quiet sandwich from saying nothing at all.

-Its place is the afternoon tea tray, and it keeps that small grammar.
-The crusts are trimmed off square, the slices cut down to fingers no wider than two fingers held together, and they go out on the savoury tier of the stand, below the scones, to be cleared before anything sweet is touched.
-At a hotel tea or a church-hall spread in England it is the soft, pale, meatless choice in a fixed cast of fillings, sharing the plate with cucumber, egg, and smoked salmon, all built to the same small size and worked through in the same order.
+Its place is the afternoon tea tray, and it keeps that tray's small grammar exactly.
+The crusts are trimmed off square, then each slice is cut into fingers no wider than two held together, and they sit on the savoury tier of the stand, below the scones, to be cleared before anyone reaches the sweet.
+At a hotel tea or a church-hall spread in England it is the pale, soft, meatless choice in a fixed cast of fillings, sharing the plate with cucumber, egg, and smoked salmon, all built to the same small size and eaten in the same order.

 The Spread and the Herb

-The structural half of the sandwich is a fairly recent accident of dairying.
-In 1872 a New York State dairyman named William Lawrence, working in Chester, set out to copy the French soft cheese Neufchâtel, overshot on the cream, and landed on something richer and far more spreadable instead.
-From 1880 it went out under the Philadelphia brand, the name a piece of marketing rather than geography given the New York origin, and that firm-spreading cheese is the binder the whole build leans on.
+The structural half of the sandwich is a fairly recent accident of American dairying.
+In 1872 a dairyman named William Lawrence, working in Chester, New York, set out to copy the French soft cheese Neufchâtel, overshot on the cream, and landed on something richer and far more spreadable instead.
+From 1880 it was sold under the Philadelphia name, a piece of marketing rather than geography given the New York origin, since Pennsylvania dairies had the better reputation at the time.
+That firm-spreading cheese is the binder the whole build leans on.

 The flavouring half is far older and grew up in British kitchens.
-Chives, Allium schoenoprasum, are a mild perennial relative of the onion long used in cheese spreads, soups, and savoury cookery in Britain, their popularity rising through the eighteenth and nineteenth centuries as home herb gardens spread.
-Folklore even holds that the wild chives still found by Hadrian's Wall in Northumberland descend from plants the Romans carried over.
+Chives, Allium schoenoprasum, are a mild perennial relative of the onion, long folded into cheese spreads, soups, and savoury cookery in Britain, their use widening through the eighteenth and nineteenth centuries as home herb gardens spread.
+Folklore even holds that the wild chives still found near Hadrian's Wall in Northumberland descend from plants the Romans carried over, though that is a story rather than a record.

 Read next